“The Longest Night”

 Luke glimpsed the shadows beyond the cave’s entrance.
 Bare branches dancing in a deep December draft, on a night too warm for snow.

-He remembered flakes like crystalline mandalas, alighting gently on the window-glass before melting away.
+He recalled flakes like crystalline mandalas, alighting gently on the window-glass before melting away.
 Infinitesimal disks of intricate form, gifting him with glimpses of faultless beauty before fading to nothing.

-He remembered her, rangy and restless.
+He recalled her, rangy and restless.
 Her heart-shaped face framed by short black hair.
 Her smile, cockeyed and impish.
 The crooked tooth he’d always called her “anime fang.”

 No. Fucking.
 Way.